dimitark/ktor-annotations/README.md

 }
 ```

+## Including the generated route configuration in your application

-This will generate a Ktor Application extension function (`com.github.dimitark.ktor.routing.ktorRoutingAnnotationConfig`), that defines all the routes that are annotated.
+The ksp processor will generate a Ktor Application extension function (`com.github.dimitark.ktor.routing.ktorRoutingAnnotationConfig`), that defines all the routes that are annotated.

 To start using them, you must call that function from within the Ktor Application.